The History of Wilson Workforce and Rehabilitation Center (WWRC)

 The Mary E. Switzer Building for Clinical and Professional Services was named for Mary Elizabeth Switzer on May 30, 1973.

-Mary E. Switzer was instrumental in the establishment of the Woodrow Wilson Rehabilitation Center and others modeled after it throughout the country.
+Mary E. Switzer was instrumental in the establishment of the Wilson Workforce and Rehabilitation Center and others modeled after it throughout the country.
 It is most appropriate that the clinical and professional services building be dedicated in her memory.
 The year before she became Commissioner of Vocational Rehabilitation in 1950, only 12 rehabilitation counselors graduated from American universities and only three medical schools offered under-graduate training in rehabilitation.
 Under her leadership, in 1969 more than 5,000 rehabilitation counselors received degrees and most of the 98 schools of medicine and osteopathy routinely provided training in rehabilitation.
 In addition, the total number rehabilitated annually in the federal and state programs when she began her service was approximately 60,000.
 By 1970 it reached over 240,000.
 Besides these outstanding increases, we are indebted to her for a vigorous research program and for the international program helping disabled people around the world.
 The completion of her federal career in 1970 marked the end of 48 years of public service.
 This "Switzer era" was studded with unprecedented changes and far-reaching improvement in federally supported social programs.
 She was the first head of the Social and Rehabilitation Service.
 For more than 2 1/2 years she carried the largest administrative responsibility of any woman in the history of government.
 Upon her retirement, Secretary Finch presented her with the departmental flag, previously given only to departing secretaries.
 Following retirement, she continued her service to rehabilitation as Vice-President of the World Rehabilitation Fund until the time of her death.

 Among her many awards were the President's Certificate of Merit, the highest wartime award for civilians; the HEW Distinguished Service Award; the Albert Lasker Award for international rehabilitation; the National Civil Service Award; the Hadassah Myrtle Award; the Dignity of Man Award from Kessler Institute; the Distinguished Service Medal from the National Society for Crippled Children and Adults; and the George Deaver Award from the Institute of Crippled and Disabled.
 She was past president of the National Rehabilitation Association and twice president of the American Hearing Society, the U. S. Representative to the 1st International Health Conference which developed the charter for the World Health Organization, and delegate to the first World Conference on Mental Health.
 She was the recipient of 17 honorary degrees.